MalahkAngel/portfolio/README.md

 version 4 to version 5, it became hardware accelerated and thus software-based routines such as pixel drawing became much slower given the introduction of support for pixel shaders.
 This is also meant to show my appreciation for old-school development techniques.

-// Spaced Out!! //
-=
-Another homebrew NES game, this time in the vein of Galaga and other arcade-style spaceship shooters.
-This is my capstone project for my Computer Science degree and thus is a bit more complex and involved than my Pong project.